 In general, our strategy for both the U.S. and non-U.S. pensions includes ongoing alignment of our investments to our liabilities, while reducing risk in our portfolio.
-The current U.S. pension target asset allocations are 40 percent equities and 60 percent fixed income.
-These target allocations will be revisited periodically to ensure that they reflect our overall objectives.
-The non-U.S. pension weighted-average target allocations are 39 percent equities, 52 percent fixed income, 6 percent real estate and 3 percent other.
+The current U.S. pension target asset allocation is 30 percent equities and 70 percent fixed income.
+This target allocation will be revisited periodically to ensure it reflects our overall objectives.
+The non-U.S. pension weighted-average target allocations are 38 percent equities, 54 percent fixed income, 5 percent real estate and 3 percent other.
 The target allocations for each plan vary based upon local statutory requirements, demographics of plan participants and funded status.
 The non-U.S. plan assets are primarily invested in non-U.S. securities.

-Our target allocations for the other postretirement benefit plans are 70 percent equities and 30 percent fixed income.
+Our target allocation for the other postretirement benefit plans is 70 percent equities and 30 percent fixed income.

 The U.S. plans are rebalanced to plus or minus 5 percentage points of the target asset allocation ranges on a monthly basis.
 The frequency of rebalancing for the non-U.S. plans varies depending on the plan.
 As a result of our diversification strategies, there are no significant concentrations of risk within the portfolio of investments.
 The use of certain derivative instruments is permitted where appropriate and necessary for achieving overall investment policy objectives.
 The plans do not engage in derivative contracts for speculative purposes.